-The Sieboldii is a small, attractive plant with a low, spreading growth habit.
+The Sedum sieboldii is a small, attractive plant with a low, spreading growth habit.

 Sieboldii grows in attractive, circular mounds and sends out horizontal branches from a central crown.
 The blue-green leaves are about three quarters of an inch around and grow in sets of three.

 Leaf edgings are deep pink, and this flower color intensifies as the growing season progresses into late summer and fall.
 When the plant gets the right amount of light, fall leaf color may be pink, orange, yellow or even bright red.